AmateurECE/cobble-bar/README.md

 * `cobble-workspaces`: Listens for events from Hyprland to track changes in the state of Hyprland workspaces.

 The goal for these widgets to be as power-efficient as possible.
+In this case, that means reasonably small memory footprints, providing interfaces compatible with eww's `deflisten` widget mechanism and sleeping as much as possible.

 As a consequence of needing to communicate directly with Wireplumber, this repository also contains safe bindings for `libwireplumber-0.5`.